Nifurtimox: Contraindications

 Nifurtimox is contraindicated in people with severe liver or kidney disease, as well as people with a background of neurological or psychiatric disorders.

 Mechanism of action

 Nifurtimox forms a nitro-anion radical metabolite that reacts with nucleic acids of the parasite causing significant breakdown of DNA.
 Its mechanism is similar to that proposed for the antibacterial action of metronidazole.
 Nifurtimox undergoes reduction and creates oxygen radicals such as superoxide.
 These radicals are toxic to T. cruzi.
 Mammalian cells are protected by presence of catalase, glutathione, peroxidases, and superoxide dismutase.
 Accumulation of hydrogen peroxide to cytotoxic levels results in parasite death.

 Society and culture

 Legal status

-Nifurtimox is only licensed for use in Argentina, the United States, and Germany.
+Nifurtimox is licensed for use in Argentina, the United States, Turkey and Germany amongst others.
 It was approved for medical use in the United States in August 2020.

 Names

 Research

 Nifurtimox is in a phase-II clinical trial for the treatment of pediatric neuroblastoma and medulloblastoma.